bconway1/CS-392-Systems-Programming-/README.md

 Assignment_4

   -Implement a multi-threaded program, in which each thread reads a file, parses the file, and synchronizes the results to global status     variables.

+Assignment_5
+  -Implement a socket-based server.
+This server can accept connections from clients and echo whatever message the client sends to it.
+The server also needs to log the address information of each client that it accepts.